 One Man’s Story of Faithfully Loving His Wife Through Early Onset Dementia

 Six years ago, a neurologist gave Debbie Echternach, then age 56, a diagnosis no one wants to hear: “Your brain has atrophied.
 You have early onset dementia.”
-Since that time, her husband Jay, a good friend and an EPM board member, has written eloquently about their experience.
+Since that time, her husband Jay, a good friend of mine, has written eloquently about their experience.
 Each time he sends an update about Debbie, I’ve deeply appreciated his heartfelt insights, and faithful love for his precious wife.

 Nanci and I have known Jay and Debbie many years.
 They were in a Bible study at our home in 1979, when Jay was in the process of turning toward Jesus.
 They’ve been part of our home church since not long after we started 40 years ago.
 The Echternachs have two grown children, Jennifer and Jayson, and four granddaughters.

 For three years, Jay was Debbie’s primary caregiver in their home—feeding, dressing, and bathing his wife, and trying to patiently help when her frustration and confusion took over.
 This was extremely challenging at times.
 Jay wrote, “I seek solace when she asks me to help find her shoes or help get her hoodie on (85-degree days and sometimes two sweatshirts on with hoods up over her head!) and zipped up and then smiles and says ‘I could not do it without you!’”